Comparison between CLIs

 stsCLI yet, we recommend that you:

-stsCLI replaces the old
+stsCLI will completely replace the old